 - Ability to contract.

 This leads to a bladder that can hold a lot of urine without you being aware of how full your bladder actually is.
-When you’re ready to empty, it's challenging for your bladder muscle to perform its job.
+When you’re ready to void your bladder, it can be challenging for bladder contractions to occur.

 This may result in bladder problems, such as urinary retention and forceful pushing using your abdominals to help squeeze your pee out.